 * Star Trek reference number one [6:00]The Journey of My Damn Channel

 Since I’m really shitty about doing homework, I sort of botched up the reading of Rob’s bio from his website.
 More often than not the frenzy of having an in-studio guest makes me a bit nervous.
 The funny part is I’m trying so hard to make sure that the guest is comfortable and I end up get all worked up myself; so sometimes things that seemed to go well in my head (on-air), really didn’t go so well (on tape) and vice versa.

 * Star Trek reference number two (7:40)

 From a veteran of radio, Barnett brings to light how radio once was where YouTube and other emerging current technologies are…before the corporate monolith infrastructure took it over.

-FYI: Before you call me [Mike] a racist, my comparison of Harry Shearer to a Jamaican was a joke based on a living color skit with Damon Wayans called ‘Hey Mon’.
+FYI: Before you call me [Mike] a racist, my comparison of a living color skit with Damon Wayans called ‘Hey Mon’.

 * Star trek reference number three (12:17)